oroinc/documentation/user_guide/intro_nav_sidebar.rst

 .. image:: ./img/navigation/sidebar/sb_icons.png

-1 - The *"Recent Emails"* widget: Set up the widget to get access to your emails in one or several of the synchronized
-    mailboxes, or to all the emails in your OroCRM mailbox.
-Add a line note
+1 - The *"Recent Emails"* widget: Set up the widget to get access to your emails in one or several of the synchronized mailboxes, or to all the emails in your OroCRM mailbox.

 2 - *"Sticky Notes"*:  Place free text notes and reminders.